nl-design-system/denhaag/src/components/Button/README.md

 ## Accessibility

-Alerts provide context and assist workflows for users with disabilities.
+Alert provide context and assist workflows for users with disabilities.

-- Alerts use a combination of icons and colors to show their meaning and importance.
+- Alert use a combination of icons and colors to show their meaning and importance.
 - [technical accessibility requirements]

 ### Navigation